About Iowa Alternate Assessment

 - The early literacy alternate assessment is the only assessment that meets requirements as the alternate assessment for Chapter 62 screening and progress monitoring

 Dynamic Learning Maps

 - Students in grades 3-11 and assesses English/language arts and mathematics

 - Students in grades 5, 8 and 10 and assesses science

-The compressed teacher licensure program for the Strategist II Intellectual Disabilities endorsement has ended.
+The compressed teacher licensure program for the Strategist II Cognitive Disabilities endorsement has ended.
 Contact Mike Cavin at the Board of Educational Examiners for certification options.